GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 - "When I win I want the game to congratulate me by name!"

-- "I want there to be a sweet background image."
+- "I don't ever want to loose, make it so I always win."

-###7.
-Fork, Clone, Implement the features from above

 ###9.
 Save, Commit, Push!